hanachiru/UnityPackageArchiver/README.md

 $ Compress-UnityPackage -OutputFilePath "./path/to/output.unitypackage" -TargetFiles "./path/to/Assets/MyAsset.prefab", "./path/to/Assets/MyScript.cs"
 ```

-List the files you want to include in -TargetFiles.
+List the files under the Assets directory that you want to include in the TargetFiles argument.
 Note that .meta files will be ignored even if specified.

 Also, preview.png is not supported. preview.png is the thumbnail displayed on the Asset Store website.
 There are no practical problems with this.